-Alhambra Source is operated by the USC Annenberg School of Communication and Journalism to serve the a city of about 85,000, predominantly Asian and Hispanic immigrants, in California's San Gabriel Valley.
+Alhambra Source is a nonprofit organization that serves a city of about 85,000, predominantly Asian and Hispanic immigrants, in California's San Gabriel Valley.
+Launched in 2010 by the USC Annenberg School of Communication and Journalism, the organization in 2017 began a two-year transition toward becoming an indepenent outlet.
 The site relies on community contributors working with a professional journalist.
 The site seeks to serve "as a forum for local voices, and a platform for the expression and development of writers, videographers, and photographers."
 Bonus points: Content in Spanish and Mandarin as well as English.

 Small suburban city: 85,000 residents in LA County suburb.